ali94wadi/UDACITY-SelfDrivingCarEngr/README.md

 https://user-images.githubusercontent.com/23568809/155206048-53854bef-0688-4e51-977b-c405af273592.mp4

 #### Improve on the reference
 After messing around so much and training for a few hours, "better" results were realized after augmentations to the data.
-Mainly, random horizontal flips, image crops, grayscale conversion, contrast adjustment, and brightness adjustments were made.
 This served to mimic nighttime data to artificially inflate their presense in the training dataset.
 Results did improve quite a bit, and some classification is successfull in comparison with the reference training.

+A summary of the augmentations:
+-random horizontal flips
+-image crops
+-grayscale conversion
+-contrast adjustment
+-brightness adjustments

 Here are some results: